Frequently asked questions

 Can you recommend a test for me?

 Yes, but it is preferred that you choose a test yourself based on the test descriptions provided online.
 If a test is recommended, the aim is always to select a test that will assess your ability level well, which is not the same as to select a test that you will "like", or that will let you score high as possible.
+No explanation will be provided as to why a particular test is recommended.

 Are repeated attempts at tests allowed?